collivier/katacoda-scenarios/xtestingci/firstdriver/nutshell.md

 related Xtesting drivers can be written in a couple of hours.
 But at the end of the day, the benefits for the integrators are huge.

-This scenario basically hightlight all the steps starting from a new driver calling [OpenWeatherMap](https://openweathermap.org/) API.
+This scenario basically hightlights all the steps starting from a new driver calling [OpenWeatherMap](https://openweathermap.org/) API.